wp-plugins/coupon-creator/readme.txt

 6. Shortcode in WordPress Editor

 == Changelog ==
+= 1.71 =
+* Fixed sanitize for discount box to enable html
+* Added couponorderby="rand" to shortcode, takes an wp_query options
+* Added line-height to click to print to make styling work better in themes
+* Fixed key constant to correct name
+* Tested with 3.9 RC1

 = 1.70 =
 * Rewrite of entire plugin to Object-oriented programming
 * Update Color Picker to lastest version